ecowden/audio-mods/dbx-160xt.md

 * I used that 2.2uF Solen because I had it from years ago.
 * I used 10uF Panasonic _FC_ instead of my preferred _FR_ because the big distributors don't seem to stock the latter.

+There's a lot of uncertainty in my mind about exactly what does what in this circuit, especially around the VCA, RMS detectors and the timing bits in general.
+After all, I'm an amateur working from fuzzy and partial schematics.
+I've gone out of my way to leave a few parts the same, even when I think it's unnecessary.
+I figure that any change in sound from a suboptimal VCA coupling capacitor is minimal.
+The change in sound from screwing up a time constant is huge.